Mark Simpson undresses the tortured relationship between American men and their swimsuits

 Cape May, a resort town a few hours south of New York City by car, had become a popular gay haunt by the late 1950s, nicknamed “Cape Gay” by the cognoscenti.
 According to a 1969 article in Philadelphia magazine, “their public displays of affection, particularly among men wearing women’s bathing suits on the main beach… turned off the townsfolk.”
 The city council, eager to protect its flock from glimpsing the terrifying outline of adult male genitalia, was moved to pass a law forbidding bikini bathing suits on males over age 12 – a “phalliban,” if you will.

-Now, of course, such a sign is inconceivable.
-Or rather — unnecessary.
-After all, everyone knows that male bikinis — or, to give them their trade name-turned-generic moniker, “Speedos” — are unofficially banned from all main beaches in the United States, whatever your age.
+The ban on ‘form-fitting’ bathing suits on males was officially lifted by Cape May in 2005.
+Arguably this didn’t happen because America now accepts male bumps and lumps but simply because it was now unnecessary.
+After all, these days everyone knows that male bikinis – or, to give them their trade name-turned-generic moniker, “Speedos” – are unofficially banned from all main beaches in the United States, whatever your age.

 You may think them practical and sexy and iconic.
 You may consider them the single most perfect and pithy item of clothing ever designed for the male body.
 You may consider them the only thing to wear on the beach.
 You might even consider yourself slightly overdressed in them.
 But if you do, it’s probably because you’re gay.
 Or foreign.
 Speedos, otherwise known as “banana hammocks,” “marble bags,” “noodle benders,” and “budgie smugglers,” are apparently as un-American as Borat’s body thong.